Bello-Ibrahm/alx-system_engineering-devops/0x14-mysql/MySQL_details.md

 CREATE USER IF NOT EXISTS 'holberton_user'@'localhost' IDENTIFIED BY 'projectcorrection280hbtn';

--- Grant permission to show replica status
-GRANT REPLICATION CLIENT ON *.* TO 'holberton_user'@'localhost';

 -- Grant permision on select
 GRANT SELECT ON *.* TO 'holberton_user'@'localhost';